VictoriaFelice/WeatherComparison/README.md

 ## "Current City Weather Comparison" console app :sun_behind_rain_cloud:
 ### CodeLouisville .NET Project
 - This is a Console Application that can run on Windows, Linux and macOS.
 NET 5.0 (Current)
 - You can compare current weather in up to 5 cities at a time.
 Cities will be sorted from warmest to coldest in the output.
+Note: it will display local time of data capture for each city.
 - I am using IHttpClientFatory to consume multiple API calls in a for loop.

 ### Description: